Nootropics have surged in popularity for their ability to enhance cognitive function and mental clarity. But can nootropics cause depression?

 What Are Nootropics?

-Nootropics, often referred to as "smart drugs" or "cognitive enhancers," are substances that individuals use to enhance their cognitive abilities, including memory, focus, and creativity.
-These can range from prescription drugs to natural supplements and even nootropic food sources.
+Before exploring the link between nootropics and depression , let's first define what nootropics are.
+Often called "smart drugs" or "cognitive enhancers," nootropics include substances that boost cognitive functions like memory, focus, and creativity.
+These range from prescription medications to natural supplements and nootropic food sources.

 Exploring The Link Between Nootropics and Depression